 A tax-exempt lease purchase (TELP) agreement facilitated by the ESCO is the most widely available method used by public agencies to finance EPC projects.
-The quick access to tax-exempt lease financing makes this method, especially when combined with available utility rebates, an attractive way for public agencies to finance energy projects.
-A Sample Equipment Lease Purchase Agreement is located in Appendix L.
+A list of evaluation criteria for project financing can be found in Appendix P. The quick access to tax-exempt lease financing makes this method, especially when combined with available utility rebates, an attractive way for public agencies to finance energy projects.
+A Sample Equipment Lease Financing Agreement is located in Appendix L.